Israel–South Korea relations: Early history

 Korea and Israel established official diplomatic relations on April 10, 1962.
 However, relations began immediately following the outbreak of the Korean War in 1950.
 David Ben-Gurion, the Israeli Prime Minister at the time, supported sending Israeli troops to join UN forces in Korea.
 However, the then-ruling party Mapai was opposed to such measures as it favoured relations with North Korea over the South.
 As a compromise, instead of sending troops, the government sent $100,000 in medical and food supplies to the South Korean government.

 The resolution of the Korean War strengthened relations between Israel and South Korea.
 Israel shifted its founding foreign policy of non-identification with aligning itself with the United States and United Nations.
 The relationship started less than two years after the founding of both nations.

 Historic relations

 Israel opened its embassy in Seoul in August 1964.
 Israel aided South Korea in establishing infrastructure in areas of agriculture, water, and security industry.
 The South Korean Army purchased large amounts of Israeli weapons, including Uzis.
 In 1966, delegations from both nations visited each other.

 In February 1978, the Israeli government closed its embassy in Seoul.
 The 1973 oil crisis and 1979 oil crisis influenced South Korea government's policies towards Israel.
 Temporarily, South Korea began to favour the neighbours of Israel over the state of Israel.

 Following a period of normalized and cooled relations between Israel and its neighbors, South Korea approved the reopening of the Israeli embassy in 1992.
 The two countries soon after signed agreements to fortify cooperation in the aircraft industry and the Weizmann Institute.

+On April 10, 2026, South Korean President Lee Jae Myung shared a post on his X account containing a 2024 video of Israel Defense Forces soldiers throwing a Palestinian person from a building by criticizing Israel and saying "There is no difference from the forced mobilization of comfort women, the Holocaust, or wartime killings that we take issue with".
+On May 20, Lee criticized Israel's seizure of the Gaza Freedom Flotilla, questioning the legal basis of the seizure.
+Regarding the Gaza war, Lee questioned "Isn't it an illegal invasion under international law?" and called Israeli Prime Minister Benjamin Netanyahu a "war criminal", while calling in the South Korean government to make a judgement on whether to issue an arrest warrant for Netanyahu in accordance with the arrest warrant issued by the International Criminal Court.